Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 …however, all that is total nonsense.

 The problem is that agave nectar bears little resemblance to the nutritious sap once used by the Aztecs.
-The plant grows naturally in the Southern USA and South America, particularly on volcanic mountain slopes in Mexico.
+The agave plant grows naturally in the southern USA and South America, particularly on volcanic mountain slopes in Mexico.

 The plant has impressive stature – 7 to 12 feet in diameter, with leaves up to 8 feet tall.
 There’s over 100 different species of agave, with varying shapes and sizes.
 The two most prominent are agave tequilana and agave salmiana.
 Agave tequilana is heated and fermented to create tequila, the beloved Mexican alcoholic beverage.